marcelpatrick/3rdPersonShooter/README.md

 ### 3.2: Bind the axis mapping to our action functions

-Declare the SetupPlayerInputComponent() function - exclude it from BasePawn - and the Move() and Turn() funtions in the Tank header file:
+Declare the SetupPlayerInputComponent() function - exclude it from BasePawn - and the Move() and Turn() funtions in the Tank header file.
+Include Speed and Turn Rate variables to fine tune the tank's movements.

 ```cpp
 public:
 	// Called to bind functionality to input: allows the pawn to handle input from mouse or a keyboard key